Particular/docs.particular.net/nservicebus/pipeline/customizing.md

 ---
-title: Customising the Pipeline
+title: Customizing the Pipeline
-summary: Customising the message handling pipeline
+summary: Customizing the message handling pipeline
 tags:
 - Pipeline
+redirects:
+- nservicebus/pipeline/customizing
 ---

 NServiceBus has always had the concept of a pipeline execution order that is executed when a message is received and also when a message is dispatched.
 NServiceBus v5 makes this pipeline a first level concept and exposes it to the end user.